 Lending Works is not a traditional high street or online lender.
 It offers peer-to-peer lending platform to match lenders with borrowers.

-Loans displayed have term lengths between 6 months and 5 years, and 5.2058% APR.
+Loans displayed from 1 company have term lengths between minimum 6 months and maximum 5 years and maximum 10.411% APR.

 Warning: Late repayments can cause you serious money problems.
 For more information see our debt help guides.